-- #1 Aligned with E/S characteristics includes the investments of the fund used to attain the environmental or social characteristics - #2 Other includes the remaining investments of the fund which are neither aligned with the environmental or social characteristics, nor are qualified as Sustainable Investments
+#1 Aligned with E/S characteristics includes the investments of the fund used to attain the environmental or social characteristics promoted by the fund.

+#2 Other includes the remaining investments of the fund which are neither aligned with the environmental or social characteristics, nor are qualified as Sustainable Investments.

-- the sub-category #1A Sustainable covers Sustainable Investments with environmental or social objectives. - #1 and #1A The fund promotes E/S characteristics by committing to maintain a minimum of 10% of the value of its portfolio invested in sustainable investments. - #2 All other investments that are not sustainable.
+#1 and #1A - The fund promotes E/S characteristics by committing to maintain a minimum of 10% of the value of its portfolio invested in sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction).

+#2 - All other investments that are not sustainable.
 These are subject to screening by the investment manager to avoid investment in issuers that may be considered harmful to the environment or society through the application of the Norway Guidelines.
 The Norway Guidelines is a binding exclusion list that applies directly to the fund's entire portfolio, meaning that all investments the fund makes are screened against this exclusion list.
-At the discretion of the investment manager, the fund may hold investments that are not relevant to the Norway Guidelines (cash and certain derivatives used for efficient portfolio management). - See also: "What are the binding elements of the investment strategy?" and "What investments are included under "#2 Other"?".
+At the discretion of the investment manager, the fund may hold investments that are not relevant to the Norway Guidelines (cash and certain derivatives used for efficient portfolio management)

+See also: "What are the binding elements of the investment strategy?" and "What investments are included under "#2 Other"?".